ffloof/Animal-Royale-Data/README.md

 ![](docs/boxplot2.png) | ![](docs/boxplot1.png)
 :-: | :-:

-Every rank has a wide distribution of when people choose to jump and when they subsequently land.
+Every rank has a wide distribution of when players choose to jump and when they subsequently land.
 The only definitive trends are towards the lower and higher ranks.
 The lower ranks are the players who died the earliest in the game by getting into fights first, so they must have landed sooner than most, and the data confirms this.
 In the middling ranks the times plateau until reaching the last few ranks where players jump slightly sooner.
 This is pure speculation but I would expect this is a result of higher ranking players being more experienced and less hesitant when choosing a place to land.
 The data also shows a clear maximum and minimum amount of time that can be spent dropping which is a good sign for the integrity of the data.

 ![](docs/line1.png) | ![](docs/boxplot3.png)
 :-: | :-: